 - Click Edit to make changes to your message and click Save.

 - Click Delete and confirm Delete from the pop-up to remove the message from the conversation.

-So, whether you’re a LinkedIn novice or old hand these messaging features will make for a far more streamlined look and user-friendly experience, that will enable you to utilise all that this platform has to offer.
+So, whether you’re a LinkedIn novice or old hand these messaging features will make for a far more streamlined look.
+Creating a user-friendly experience that will enable you to utilise all that this platform has to offer.

-But what do you think about these LinkedIn messaging features and will you be using them now you have a deeper understanding of all they can do?
+But what do you think about these LinkedIn messaging features?
+Will you be using them now you have a deeper understanding of all they can do?